hwixley/WYX-CLI/README.md

 1. `repo`: go to the respective GitHub repository url on the default branch from your current directory
 2. `branch`: go to the respective GitHub repository url on the current branch from your current directory
 3. `profile`: go to your GitHub profile
-4. `org <org?>`: go to the specified url of the GitHub organization
+4. `org <myorg?>`: go to the specified url of the GitHub organization
 5. `help`: go to the wix-cli GitHub Pages url for documentation

 ### Data for Custom Scripting Logic
-1. `user`: displays stored user-specific data such as GitHub username (for configuring GitHub urls)
+1. `user`: displays stored user-specific data such as: `username` - which represents the user's GitHub username (for configuring GitHub urls), `name`  - for software licensing copyright clauses (when setting up GitHub software licenses for your repositories)
-2. `myorgs`: displays stored aliases for user's GitHub organizations (for configuring GitHub urls)
+2. `myorgs`: displays stored aliases for user's GitHub organizations (for configuring GitHub urls).
+Please note you can use the `default` alias for your most commonly used organization, allowing you to not have to type the organization alias in cases where a `<myorg?>` argument is present
 3. `mydirs`: displays stored aliases for user's directories (for efficient terminal navigation)
 4. `myscripts`: displays stored aliases for user's custom scripts (for efficient environment setup or script execution)